nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a contact, providing the information that is required.
+1. User chooses to add a contact, providing the information that is required.
 2. KonTActs adds the new contact and indicates success.

    Use case ends.